vittorio01/Retro-Commander/README.md

   ```
   Then, the master sends more packet that contains all entire sector.
 Next, the master should request information to verify if the slave has received all data correctly.

+The algorithm uses RTS and CTS signals of RS232 port to control the flow between master and slave, in order to synchronize both devices.

 ## Layout description
 When the appication is launched, the Terminal tab automatically will appear on the screen.
 In this tab, you can start a communication with your device and interact with a terminal-like interface.
 This black space, when selected, will automatically transmit all key pressed from the keyboard and print all received characters.